 And then pick a connection.

 This solves the second issue, but what about the first?
-To do that, we need to use a premium connector called “Response.”
+To do that, we need to use an action called “Respond to a PowerApp or flow.”

 Child Flows can be Requests.

 You can also have a request as a Child Flow.
-Let’s look at the same Flow as a Request (requires premium connectors).
+Let’s look at Flow as a Request (which requires premium connectors).

-The same concept applies as before, and the “Call Child Flow” action will display the parameters.
+The same concept applies, and the “Run a Child Flow” action will display the parameters.
 It would help if you also had a “Response” action to be able to run the Flow:

 The response is 200 (OK), but it can be anything you want.
 You can also provide a JSON Body with return information to the parent Flow.